electric-eloquence/fepper-utils/utils.md

 <a name="error"></a>

 ## error()
-Abstract console.error to not trigger lint warnings.
+Abstract console.error to not trigger lint warnings/errors.
 Outputs the error in red text.
 Accepts the same arguments as console.error.